Swimming

 Swim level assessments are available during public swim times at all of our pools.

-Children under 7 years of age must be accompanied in the water by an adult for the assessment.
+Children under 7 years of age must be accompanied in the water by a responsible person for the assessment.

 Swimming lesson levels